 2016 Unseen, site-specific installation, Hereford College of Arts

-2015 The Light, site-specific installation, St Michael’s, Kingsland, Herefordshire
+2015 Volka, site-specific installation, The Light, St Michael’s Church, Kingsland, Herefordshire

-2015 Group Show, site-specific installation, Hereford College of Arts
+2015 Believe, video installation, Group Show, Hereford College of Arts

 2013 Artists’ Talk: Rebecca Farkas & Lexi Strauss at Worcester Museum & Art Gallery for PITT Projects

-2013 Time Will Tell –a Meadow Arts exhibition at Croft Castle, Hfds (including Artist’s Talk)
+2013 Thereby Hangs a Tale, commissioned work for Meadow Arts/National Trust exhibition, Time Will Tell at Croft Castle, Hfds (including Artist’s Talk)

 2013 Ludlow Open, video